-- Director of National Envelope Corporation in securing dismissal of an action alleging breach of fiduciary duty in connection with a proposed restructuring of the company, which was unanimously affirmed on appeal.
+- A director of National Envelope Corporation in securing dismissal of an action alleging breach of fiduciary duty in connection with a proposed restructuring of the company, which was unanimously affirmed on appeal.

 - Emergency Medical Services Corporation (EMSC) et al., in the successful dismissal of eleven shareholder class actions against the client in Delaware Chancery Court and Colorado federal and state courts, enabling the $3 billion sale of EMSC to be completed.

-- CIBC in Adelphia-related litigation involving fraud, aiding and abetting fraud and fraudulent conveyance claims.
+- Canadian Imperial Bank Corp. in Adelphia-related litigation involving fraud, aiding and abetting fraud and fraudulent conveyance claims.

 - Bank of America in Enron-related litigation where American Electric Power asserted fraud and negligent misrepresentation claims.
 Obtained a judgment in excess of $400 million on the client's claims against AEP.